Papua New Guinea Culture & Traditions: Baining Fire Dance

 As men jump, they wildly kick the embers and smouldering wood sending clouds of sparks flying in the air.
 If the locals make sure the fire is constantly burning, I try to make sure the projections don’t ruin my camera.

 The flames are illuminating the young men’s huge masks producing gigantic dancing shadows.

 During the dance ritual performance, some men are walking around the fire with beautifully painted banners made of bark cloth.

 There are no lights except for the fire and a few torches held by some locals.
 I decided against using a flash.
 Although it’s hard to get photos with such a light, or rather its absence, I didn’t want to be intrusive.
 I also think that the natural light coming from the fire make images look more compelling by transmitting the mysterious atmosphere of the event.

 As the evening progresses, more and more locals arrive from the nearby Baining villages to watch the Baining Fire Dance.
 The dances go on all night, and young boys keep the fire going until dawn.

 With no fire and the sun slowly rising in the sky, the ceremony that has just happened now appears as dream.
 But a few ash stains on my clothes remind me that it was very real.

 Baining Fire Dances take place at night time in several villages in East New Britain Province of Papua New Guinea, such as Gaulim and Kainagunan located about 1.5h drive from Kokopo.

 The dances aren’t easy to see as they are performed only for special occasions.
-The easiest way to witness them is to come to East New Britain during during National Mask & Warwagira Festival.
+The easiest way to witness them is to come to the East New Britain Province during the National Mask & Warwagira Festival.
 The Baining Fire Dances are performed in conjunction with the festival.
 For more information, please refer to the article National Mask & Warwagira Festival.